Articles on: Signals and Automation

 For Futures markets, this decision should be carefully considered so as to avoid liquidation of your positions which is more expensive than reaching a Stop Loss.

 The liquidation price is not known when the signal arrives.
-However, it is possible to estimate where it will be relative to the entry price depending on the chosen leverage.
+However, for Isolated Margin positions,it is possible to estimate where the Liquidation price will be relative to the entry price depending on the chosen leverage.
 In general, the higher the leverage, the closer the liquidation price will be to the entry price.

-However DCAs will also impact the liquidation price--it will move down as the average entry price decreases.
+However DCAs will also impact the liquidation price--for a long position, it will move down as the average entry price decreases.

 Due to the risk of liquidation, it is recommended that conservative settings are used for a CBS signal bot.
 For example: